brucellino/upgraded-adventure/_posts/2025-07-14-system-dependency.md

 The key capability however is being able to take **appropriate action** based on whether a given component is known to contain a given vulnerability.
 Vulnerabilities do not inherently carry risk, however, since they must be exploitable in order to pose a threat, and whether they are exploitable or not depends on several factors, including the configuration and deployment of that component in the actual system.

-Nonetheless, the ability to map CVEs to components allows us to locate points of investigation, and perhaps even keep an audit trail of the system's posture.
+Nonetheless, the ability to map CVEs[^cve] to components allows us to locate points of investigation, and perhaps even keep an audit trail of the system's posture.

 ## Owning Risk